Welcome to Innerpeffray …

 We look forward to welcoming you to the Library of Innerpeffray where you can transport yourself back to a time when the pace of life was slower.
 The Library has a very rural location but is just 20 minutes from the A9 or A85 trunk roads.
 Details for finding us are below.
 Please do call if you have any questions.

 Outwith opening hours, Private Visits can be arranged, during evenings and the winter (subject to availability and weather permitting).
 A Season Ticket can also be purchased for £12 lasting for twelve months from date of purchase.
-We will extend the validation of current Season Tickets to cover the period of closure.

 More about The Library here.